The 10 Best Things to do in Osaka – on Your First Trip

 How to Get to Osaka Castle

-The castle is located on large grounds and while you can come in from any direction, the best entrance to the castle is via the Oteman gate so the nearest station is Tanamachinanchome on the purple and darker green (Chuo) line.
+The castle is located on large grounds, and while you can come in from any direction, the best entrance to the castle is via the Oteman gate, so the nearest station is Tanamachi on the purple and darker green (Chuo) line.
 Take exit 2,

-The castle, the museum, and the Umeda Sky Building are all included in the Osaka Amazing Pass which offers free travel and discounted entry to several attractions in Osaka.
+The castle, the museum, and the famous Umeda Sky Building are all included in the Osaka Amazing Pass, which offers free travel and discounted entry to several attractions in Osaka.

-If you don’t want to go to lots of attractions in Osaka, but the castle is on your list, you can also get discounts on entry (and free travel) if you buy the Enjoy Eco Pass.
+If you don’t want to visit many attractions in Osaka, but the castle is on your list, you can also get discounts on entry (and free travel) if you buy the Enjoy Eco Pass.

 6. Eat All the Things